Rural Municipality of Piney

-The Rural Municipality of Piney is a rural municipality in southeastern Manitoba, Canada, along the border with Minnesota in the United States.
+The Rural Municipality of Piney is a rural municipality (RM) in southeastern Manitoba, Canada, along the border with Minnesota in the United States.

 Geography

 According to Statistics Canada, the municipality has a land area of 2,433.77 km2.
 It is bordered by the rural municipalities of Stuartburn, La Broquerie, and Reynolds, as well as the Buffalo Point 36 Indian reserve and an unorganized part of the province (Division No. 1, Unorganized, Manitoba).

 The municipality borders Roseau County in the U.S. state of Minnesota.
 There are three international border crossings in Piney, the most of any Manitoba municipality: Pinecreek–Piney, Roseau–South Junction, and Warroad–Sprague Border Crossings.

 A minority but large part of Sandilands Provincial Forest is located here, as is a small part of Northwest Angle Provincial Forest.
 Also, Cat Hills Provincial Forest and Wampum Provincial Forest are both entirely located here, but these two forests are relatively tiny in size.